MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 #### To manually upgrade UNIX and Linux agents

-Navigate to the Operations Manager installation folder to locate the install files for the UNIX/Linux Agent: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits`
+Navigate to the Operations Manager installation folder to locate the Agent installation files for UNIX/Linux: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits`

 1. Log on to Linux/Unix machines and copy the agent (scx-\<version\>.universalr.\<version\>.\<arch\>.sh) to the Linux server.
 This should be done via SCP or FTP in binary mode..